unroll/annindex/README.md

-# Annindex
+# annindex

 Approximate nearest neighbour search indices implemented in Python, targeted at researchers, small projects, and learners.

 ## Description

-Annindex contains easy-to-use, easy to understand, reasonably-performing implementations of modern approximate nearest neighbour search (ANNS) indexes.
+`annindex` provides easy-to-use, easy to understand, reasonably-performing implementations of modern approximate nearest neighbour search (ANNS) indexes.
 Modern vector databases (VDBMS) rely on such indexes to provide fast and accurate nearest neighbour queries.

 Indexes in annindex are implemented in Python directly from pseudo-code in the relevant papers, aiming at simplicity rather than performance or comprehensive features.
-Read the [philosophy](#philosophy-or-why-do-this)) behind how annindex is meant to help researchers.
+Read the [philosophy](#philosophy-or-why-do-this) behind how `annindex` is meant to help researchers.
 If you are going for top performance or production-grade code, try [something else](https://github.com/facebookresearch/faiss).

 ## Getting Started

-The aim to publish annindex on PyPI. once that is achieved, it should be possible to `pip install annindex`.
+The aim to publish `annindex` on PyPI. once that is achieved, it should be possible to `pip install annindex`.

 Unfortunately we are not quite there yet (see [roadmap](#roadmap)), so currently you should check out or otherwise download the code, install the prerequisites yourself, and set up `PYTHONPATH` if needed.